byrnedo/capitan/README.md

 ### Global options

-     --cmd, -c "./capitan.cfg.sh"	command used to obtain config --debug, -d				    print extra log messages
+     --cmd, -c "./capitan.cfg.sh"	Command used to obtain config --debug, -d				    Print extra log messages
-     --dry-run, --dry			    preview outcome, no changes will be made --help, -h				        show help
+     --dry-run, --dry			    Preview outcome, no changes will be made --filter, -f 		            Filter to run action on a specific container only --help, -h				        Show help
-     --version, -v			        print the version
+     --version, -v			        Print the version

 ### Config file/output

 Service config is read from stdout of the command defined with `--cmd` .

 `capitan` by default runs the command `./capitan.cfg.sh` in the current directory to get the config.
-This can be customized with `-c` flag.
+This can be customized with `--cmd|-c` flag.

+    capitan --cmd ./someotherexecutable <some action>

 You could use any command which generates a valid config.
 It doesn't have to be a bash script like in the example or default.

+### Filtering

+A single service type can specified for an action by using the `--filter|-f` flag.
+So if your conf looked like this:

+    ...
+    fooapp hostname blah
+    ...

+You could filter any command to run on just that service type by doing:

+    capitan --filter fooapp <some action>

 #### Global options